This is a guest post by Ryan Sauer.

-As a result, it’s necessary to have an understanding of procurement process – or the business of going beyond the confines of your company’s everyday capabilities.
+As a result, it’s necessary to have an understanding of procurement process—or the business of going beyond the confines of your company’s everyday capabilities.

-For the project managers, this is a big responsibility, as well as a huge opportunity to showcase their skills and prove that they can accomplish tasks requiring outside resources.
+For the project managers, this is a big responsibility, as well as a huge opportunity to showcase their skills and prove they can accomplish tasks requiring outside resources.

-Although, there are numerous variables in the project procurement management, there are four specific phases that can help ensure the job is accomplished on time and on budget.
+Although there are numerous variables in the project procurement management, there are four specific phases that can help ensure the job is accomplished on time and on budget.

 This initial step involves a complete analysis of the scope of the job and what it will take to ensure all needs are addressed.
 How much outsourcing will be required?
 How much material will be needed from outside vendors and when?
-Get precise numbers so project bidders can provide accurate estimates on their costs.
+Get precise numbers so project bidders can provide accurate estimates of their costs.

 Refer constantly to the original business objective to ensure estimates are in line with projected budgets.
 Also, the old saying “time is money” is important during this stage.
 Know the project timetable and make sure adequate resources are available to meet the deadlines.